How Much Is Tree Stump Removal?

 Get a Price for your Job

-What are the Supply Costs of Tree Stump Removal or Tree Pruning and Trimming?
+What are the Supply Costs of Trimming, Pruning or Removing a Stump

 Man cutting tree leaves

-When it comes to pruning, the costs will likely be limited to labour and waste removal expenses.
-Again, if undertaking this work DIY, pruning equipment could cost anywhere from £10 to £200 or more, depending on how advanced the equipment is.
+When it comes to pruning, pruning equipment could cost anywhere from £10 to £200 or more, depending on how advanced the equipment is.
+The costs for a professional will likely be limited to labour and waste removal expenses.

-In terms of tree trimming, supply costs will probably only appear for crown reduction if hiring a professional, in which case it would land about £1600 to £1750 for a small tree or between £2375 and 2500 for a large tree in supply costs.
+Due to the complexity of this type of work, supply costs would land about £1600 to £1750 for a small tree or between £2375 and 2500 for a large tree in supply costs.

 Other popular tree maintenance equipment includes tree loppers, which cost about £10 to £35 and a pole pruner, a piece of equipment that would set you back anywhere from £50 to £250.